anothergeorgecoldham/BSides-Perth-Workshop-RPi0W/README.md

 1. Boot Raspberry Pi Zero W with new Image
 1. Connect using USB/Ethernet
 1. Configure settings via Web Console
-   1. Let's make some things unique and less obvious to be an attack tool.
+   1. Make it connect as a wireless client to the WIFI
-1. Connect using Wifi
+   1. Make it connect to a remote SSH server automatically
-1. How to load a script and execute it remotely.
+   1. Connect to RPI0W it using SSH through remote SSH server.
-1. What else can you do with this thing?
+   1. Profit?